grandell1234/gpt-cli-tool/README.md

 ```$ python3 cli.py```
 ___
 ### Setup API Keys
 If you already have an API key setup in environment variables, you can skip to Instructions for use.
-Otherwise, you will need to open up the file in your favorite IDE where there are instructions for setting it up at the top of the file with an API key.
+Otherwise, you will need to open up the file in your favorite IDE where there are instructions for setting it up with an API key at the top of the file.
 ___
 ### Instructions for use: